-- Start by breaking up the bars of chocolate, then breaking each piece in half.
-Place into the refrigerator while you prep the rest of the dough.
-Also open and set aside the marshmallows.
+- Start by breaking up the Hershey's chocolate bars, then breaking each piece in half again.
+Place them into the refrigerator while you prep the rest of the dough.
+Also, open the bag of mini marshmallows and set aside.

 - Add the graham crackers to a plastic bag, and crush with your hands until the crumbs range from 1/4 inch to powder.
-Pour off the larger bits and set aside in a small bowl.
+Pour off the larger bits into a separate bowl and set aside.

-- Preheat the oven to 375*F. In a large bowl, combine the flour, baking soda, salt, cinnamon, and graham cracker crumbs.
+- Preheat the oven to 375°F. In a large mixing bowl, combine the flour, baking soda, sea salt, cinnamon, and crushed graham cracker crumbs.

-- Using a stand mixer, cream together the butter and white and brown sugars.
-Beat in the eggs, one at time, then the vanilla extract.
-When the mix is smooth, add half a bag of mini chocolate chips.
+- Using a stand mixer, cream together the butter, white sugar, and brown sugar.
+Beat in the eggs, one at a time, then add the vanilla extract.
+When the mixture is smooth, fold in half of the mini chocolate chips.

-- Pour the flour mix into the stand mixer 1/4 cup at a time, letting it combine completely before adding the next 1/4 cup.
-The dough should be soft, but not sticky, to the touch.
+- Gradually add the flour mixture to the stand mixer, 1/4 cup at a time, allowing each addition to combine completely before adding the next 1/4 cup.
+The dough should be soft to the touch but not sticky.

-- Using your hands or spoons, create rounded balls of dough, gently roll in the graham cracker crumbs, and place onto a cookie sheet lined with parchment paper or silicone mat with the graham cracker side facing up.
+- Using your hands or two spoons, create rounded balls of dough.
+Gently roll each ball in the larger graham cracker crumbs and place them on a cookie sheet lined with parchment paper or a silicone mat, graham cracker side facing up.